UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/Kate/PersonalLog.md

 </table>

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)
-I added some extra feature to the manual import page (adding and deleting multple rows).
-I just have to figure out a UI for those features.
-I also completed a big chunk of the file upload functionality.
-It can read from the files and populate a form, I just need to work on validating the data to prevent errors and then sending that data to the db.
-I will then work on UI and testing to complete the import feature completely.
+All CSV files can now be read from and the data structured appropriately.
+I am just working on validation to minimize errors when inserting data.
+Once that is complete, most of the feature will be done as I already have a templete I can use for the SEI upload file page.
+I plan to complete these tasks within the next couple of days and focus on testing for the next cycle.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle
-  * Upload file UI
-  * Upload file functionality
-  * Populate form from pulled data
+  * Populate sei form from pulled data
+  * Validate data (frontend, backend, db)
   * Submit populated form to db
+  * Delete rows
   * Testing

 ## Friday (7/17 - 7/19)